Suspence1127/mybots/README.md

 ![alt text](https://github.com/Suspence1127/mybots/blob/finalProject/samplePlot.png)<br />
 This example has 5 seeds, with each seed evolving 5 robots for 20 generations.
 The most fit robot from each seed is graphed.

 Finally, to see a 5 of the best performing robots (and their original parents), run button.py with seedShift = 30, 49, 60, 100, or 127 in constants.py, which is acts as a checkpoint to reload the best bots.
+It may take around 3 minutes for these bots to load, depending on the specifications of your computer.

 Credits: This assignment was built with assistance from the [r/ludobots](https://www.reddit.com/r/ludobots/) reddit course and the [pyrosim](https://ccappelle.github.io/pyrosim/) python package.